rajasekaran18/TDrive/README.md

 # TDrive

-Calculates the total distance travelled by a taxi on a given day.
+Using mapreduce on hadoop calculates the total distance covered by a taxi/day.
-Uses Secondary sorting.